 Naturally, only a subset of the identified issues could be addressed and it scarcely is feasible to construct one VAA that could deal with all of those.
 Rather, and appositely for the domain of democracy, a plurality of VAAs with different approaches probably is the right answer.
-The purpose of the prototype is, thus, to test novel solutions to some of the concerns, especially:
+The purpose of the prototype was, thus, to test novel solutions to some of the concerns, especially:

 Presenting the candidates on a 2-dimensional map instead of a list